 An herbalist will sit down with you and your teen to discuss their health history, lifestyle, and any other contributing factors that may be influencing their acne.
 The herbalist will then put together an herbal formula that will treat your teen’s unique presentation.
 For this reason, the herbalist will often select completely different herbs and dosages for each acne patient.
 As your teen responds to the treatment and their skin begins to heal, ingredients and amounts of the herbs will continually be adjusted.

 Moms, if you are concerned about how your teen’s acne is affecting their life, and you have tried everything with no lasting results, there is hope!
 It’s time to send your teen to an herbalist who specializes in Traditional Chinese Medicine Dermatology.
-To learn more about solving acne through herbal medicine, check out the Amethyst website, or set up a complimentary consultation HERE.
+To learn more about solving acne through herbal medicine, check out the Amethyst website, and watch this video.

 About the Author